dmleach/scroops/README.md

 1. Add code that outputs meaningful names instead of ids and codes when debugging
 1. Teach distributors to fill extensions according to which is closest, not just in the order provided
 1. Stop importers from dropping their energy on the ground next to a container
+1. Make one code improvement: Create a memory accessor ancestor object